Susan Helper: Education

-Helper received a Bachelors of Arts in Economics, Government, and Spanish from Oberlin College and a PhD in Economics from Harvard University.
+Helper received a Bachelors of Arts in economics, Government, and Spanish from Oberlin College and a PhD in economics from Harvard University.

 Career

-In 2021 Helper joined the Biden Administration as the Senior Economic Advisor.
+In 2021, Helper joined the Biden administration, first reprising her role as a Senior Economist at the White House Council of Economic Advisers for one year, and then serving as Senior Advisor for Industrial Strategy at the White House Office of Management and Budget for another year.

-In 2012-13, Helper was a Senior Economist at the White House Council of Economic Advisers in the Obama administration.
-She then served as the Chief Economist of the U.S. Department of Commerce from 2013-15.
-In addition to her position as a professor of economics at Case Western Reserve University, Helper is also a research associate at the National Bureau of Economic Research, a Nonresident Senior Fellow at the Brookings Institution, a committee member of the National Academy of Sciences Panel on Manufacturing, a department editor for the Journal of Operations Management, and an editorial review board member for the Strategic Management Journal.
+In 2012–13, Helper was a Senior Economist at the White House Council of Economic Advisers in the Obama administration.
+She then served as the Chief Economist of the U.S. Department of Commerce from 2013 to 2015.
+In addition to her position as a professor of economics at Case Western Reserve University, Helper is, or has been, a research associate at the National Bureau of Economic Research, a Nonresident Senior Fellow at the Brookings Institution, a committee member of the National Academy of Sciences Panel on Manufacturing, a department editor for the Journal of Operations Management, and an editorial review board member for the Strategic Management Journal.
 She has been a visiting scholar at the University of Oxford, the University of California, and the Massachusetts Institute of Technology.

 Most of Helper's research focuses on the United States manufacturing system and ways in which it can be strengthened and revitalized, including bringing back industries that have moved overseas (reshoring).
 While at the U.S. Department of Commerce, Helper encouraged corporations to consider all costs associated with producing goods overseas, rather than just the upfront costs, and analyzed ways to increase domestic innovation.
 In 2015, she contributed to the U.S. Department of Commerce report "Supply Chain Innovation: Strengthening America's Small Manufacturers", which analyzed the importance of reinvesting in America's supply chain, especially small manufacturers, and the barriers to innovation they currently face.
 More recently, her research has focused on the globalization of supply chains and the effects they have regionally, with emphasis in the automotive industry in the United States, Mexico, and China.

-Honors and Accomplishments
+Honors and accomplishments

 In 2009, Helper received the Women of Achievement Award from the Flora Stone Mather Center for Women.
 Case Western Reserve University awards this honor biannually to women of the faculty, staff, and student body who have made a significant impact on their community with their "professional accomplishments, leadership, and service".